Why is this important?

 If you start divorce proceedings and your partner doesn't agree, they will have to fill in court papers called an Answer.
 They have to say why they don't agree that the marriage has broken down.
 There might be a court hearing for a judge to decide whether the marriage has broken down.
 These hearings are very rare, as in most cases a defended divorce will be resolved before a court hearing.

 If the court agrees to grant the divorce, they will grant a decree nisi.
 Six weeks after the court grants the decree nisi, the partner who applied for the divorce can apply to the court for a decree absolute.
 This confirms the divorce.
-A decree absolute will be given as long the court has approved the arrangements for any children.
 After a decree absolute has been made, either partner can marry again or enter into a civil partnership.

-For more information, in England and Wales, about getting a divorce, see Divorce – a survival toolkit on the Advicenow website at: www.advicenow.org.uk.
+For more information about getting a divorce, see Divorce – a survival toolkit on the Advicenow website at: www.advicenow.org.uk.

 You can't get legal aid for divorce unless you're a victim of domestic violence or abuse.
 Domestic violence or abuse covers psychological, physical, sexual, financial or emotional abuse.